djames1/BlueGorilla/README.md

 * DONE: Remove Iceape-UXP user agent override
 * DONE: Replace bookmarks
 * DONE: New search engines, some ported from Pale Moon, some custom
+* DONE: Change version to 52.9.`number of days since Seamonkey 2.49.5 released`
 ### ONGOING (Not a one time change/constantly being worked on)
 * ONGOING: Patches ported from [Borealis Navigator](https://github.com/binaryoutcast/binoc-central), which is based on the browser component of SeaMonkey.
 * ONGOING: Patches ported from Iceape-UXP as well as [Icedove-UXP](https://wiki.hyperbola.info/doku.php?id=en:project:icedove-uxp).